AmnahAli/academic-kickstart/content/home/experience.md

   * Assistance in the area of:
   Algebra, primary statistical and special functions, Math methods, Computer Programming Language (Java), modelling and simulation with Matlab, system analyses and design.
-  * In Charge of the laboratory department of mathematics.
+  * In Charge of the laboratory department of mathematics"""
-  """

 +++